 Compose an email advising a coworker who accidentally sent out an email containing audit details of a firm to another firm.

 You will also have to respond to a selection of timed questions (two minutes of prep, two to three minutes to respond), with video responses via your webcam.
+These responses can’t be rewatched or rerecorded, so make sure you’ve used the preparation time they’ll give you beforehand.
 Potential questions include:

 - How would you respond to a small business which is concerned that KPMG only helps out big firms?